+The AMIGOS Wisconsin Chapter is part of a 25 Chapter Network that recruits, trains, and supports AMIGOS volunteers and families in their local community.
 The AMIGOS Wisconsin recruits, trains, and supports AMIGOS participants and their families from the Wisconsin Area.
-Our chapter accepts participants September through the first week of November of the fall prior to each summer experience.
+Our chapter accepts participants September through December of the fall prior to each summer experience.
 During the months of December through May, Wisconsin Chapter participants will take part in local training and fundraising events as they prepare for their AMIGOS experience.

 AMIGOS was pivotal in my growth as a leader and as a catalyst for social change.
 The summer program put me in a position I had never been in before, one of professionalism and interaction in a land of responsibility.
 As a young person, I had never known the extent to my own capabilities; however, AMIGOS taught me to be confident, to interact, to engage, and to immerse myself as I never had before.
 With these actions I learned that no matter my age, I am capable of anything I set my mind to. – Josie R.